ScottCollins333/BIO665-1/Midterm-1/README.md

-The exam form will describe these problems.
+The exam form describes these problems.